Eighth Air Force (game)

-Eighth Air Force, subtitled "Air War Over Europe, 1942–45", is a card-based wargame published by GMT Games in 1995 that simulates the air combat between Allied and German aircraft during the final three years of World War II.
-This was the second game in the series Down in Flames, and required the previous game in the series, Rise of the Luftwaffe, in order to play.
+Eighth Air Force, subtitled "Air War Over Europe, 1942–45", is a card-based wargame expansion published by GMT Games in 1995 that simulates the air combat between Allied and German aircraft during the final three years of World War II.
+This was the second game in the series Down in Flames, and as an expansion, required the previous game in the series, The Rise of the Luftwaffe, in order to play.

 Description

 Eighth Air Force is a card game for 2–8 players in which one side controls bombers and their fighter escorts, while the other side controls fighters and antiaircraft defenses.

 The game components include 128 die-cut counters representing pilots, altitude, drop tanks and hit markers, and 132-card deck used for aircraft.

-Various scenarios can be played, including the British Dambusters Raid of 1943; the German 1942-43 Stalingrad Airlift; the Eighth Air Force Schweinfurt Raids of 1943; and the Allied raids on V1 and V-2 rocket bases..
+Campaigns and scenarios

+Six new solitaire campaigns are included in the game: